DangerousPixel/PixelCake/README.md

 - To run the requirements script properly, you will need to give it full privileges by executing ```chmod +x requirements.sh``` .

-  This script will check for Homebrew and Python, and then install all necessary libraries.
+  This script will check Homebrew and Python, and then install all necessary libraries.

 - After running requirements.sh , just run ```python3 PixelCake.py```